sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 The camera device must be opened for this to work.

 The ControlID and ControlType fields in ASI_CONTROL_CAPS appear to be identical.

-However, the "AutoExpMaxBrightness", with ControlID 12, control gives ControlType 11 (ASI_AutoExpMaxExp), which should probably be 12 (ASI_AutoExpMaxBrightness).

 This function causes no USB activity.